Stripe vs PayPal Fees: Which Payment Processor Is Cheaper?

 Key Takeaways

-- Stripe is often cheaper for standard domestic US online card payments.
+- Stripe is often cheaper for standard domestic US online card payments at every price point.

 - PayPal Checkout may cost more but can improve trust and buyer completion in some markets.

-- Fixed fees make low-ticket products more expensive than percentage rates suggest.
+- Fixed fees make low-ticket products more expensive than percentage rates suggest — with either processor.

-- International cards and currency conversion can change the comparison.
+- International cards and currency conversion change the comparison, with PayPal's conversion spread typically being the larger cost.

 Use the Stripe vs PayPal Fee Calculator for side-by-side fee math, then check individual estimates with the Stripe Fee Calculator and PayPal Fee Calculator.